 Before I even got off the train I saw someone taking a dump next to the railway track.
 Welcome to Mongolia.

-The view from Zaisan hill is impressive, even with all the smoke.
-With a large coal power plant visible outside the city, the smog is quite heavy and someone told me that during winter the sight range is ten meters!
-The capital is the second most polluted city in the world (New Delhi wins the first place).
+With a large coal power plant visible outside the city, the smog is quite heavy and someone told me that during winter the sight range can be down to ten meters.
+The capital is the second most polluted city in the world (as New Delhi wins the first place).

 8 comments